 From there it was a steady and beautiful walk on the easy path which leads to the stalkers’ bothy at the foot of the Allt Socrach and the Allt Coire a’Mhaim.
 There we rested after about three hours of walking and then we continued up the track by the Allt Coire a’Mhaim way into the corrie of the same name.
 Once we got there we crossed the bowl of the corrie over some boggy ground and then climbed the steep grassy south-eastern ridge of Meall a’Chaisg.
 After having walked over two flatter stretches of grass and a final steepening weeventually got to the corrie rim and could see the summit of An Socach on the other side of the corrie.

 We continued along the curving ridge and reached the summit of An Socach after 5 hours an 50 minutes of walking.
 What a perfect view point!
 We enjoyed the views of the Glen Carron and Strathfarrar hills and rested for some time.
 Then we packed our stuff.
 The summit of An Socach being the turning point of our tour we now continued along the ridge in a roughly easterly direction across the deep gap of Beallach a’Bholla to the first top of An Riabhachan.
 The climb to this top was steep and on the final section we had to cross a tiny snow field.
-Once at the 1040 metre top we drank some water and took a … [Read More]
+Once at the 1040 metre top we drank some water and took a short break before continuing to point 1086 … [Read More]